InfiniteIngest/PIT2.0/README.md

 All lines start high (50-60%) because early training involves random exploration.
 They drop sharply within the first 10,000-20,000 episodes as the agent learns winning is preferable to spite in competitive self-play.
 After this initial learning phase, the curves separate by moral weight: the MW=0.0 line (darkest, typically dark blue or purple) maintains the highest plateau, while higher moral weight lines sit progressively lower.

-**A stable plateau = Nash Equilibrium detected.** The MW=0.0 line oscillates around approximately 6-12% rolling M24 rate when losing across episodes 25,000-200,000, confirming a stable — if modest — elevated spite rate compared to higher moral weight agents.
+**A stable plateau = Nash Equilibrium detected.** The MW=0.0 line oscillates around approximately 6-12% rolling M24 rate when losing across episodes 25,000-200,000, confirming a stable (if modest) elevated spite rate compared to higher moral weight agents.
 The plateau has clearly formed and is not declining further: this is the Nash Equilibrium.

 **Why the rates are low despite large early spikes:** The self-play environment makes winning achievable (~92-95% win rate), so the agent rarely finds itself in the losing position where spite becomes strategically attractive.
 The spite strategy is there in the Q-table — confirmed by the elevated M24 rate relative to higher MW values — but is rarely triggered because winning dominates.